Central Limit Type Theorem and Large Deviation Principle for Multi-Scale McKean-Vlasov SDEs: Introduction

 \section{Introduction}

-The McKean-Vlasov stochastic differential equations (SDEs) could be used to describe stochastic systems whose evolution is influenced by both the microcosmic location and the macrocosmic distribution of particles, i.e., the coefficients depend not only on the solution pointwisely but also on its time marginal law.
-It is also called mean-field SDEs or distribution dependent SDEs in the literature.
+The McKean-Vlasov stochastic differential equations (SDEs) could be used to describe stochastic systems whose evolution is influenced by both the microscopic location and the macroscopic distribution of particles, i.e., the coefficients depend not only on the solution pointwisely but also on its time marginal law.
+It is also called the distribution dependent SDEs in the literature.
 Such kind of system arises naturally in the framework of particle systems where the particles interact in a mean field way.
 For instance, we consider the dynamics of following $N$-particles system directed by SDE,

-the mean field interactions here is expressed as the dependency of coefficients on the empirical measure of the system.
-Then let $N$ go to infinity, it will converge to the following McKean-Vlasov stochastic system
+where $i=1,\ldots,N$, the mean field interactions here is expressed as the dependency of coefficients on the empirical measure $\mu_t^N$ of the system.
+Under some regularity conditions on $b$ and $\sigma$ (e.g. globally Lipschitz) and exchangeability assumption on the initial conditions, the empirical laws $\mu_t^N$ of particles system (\ref{I03}) will converge weakly to the law of solution of following McKean-Vlasov SDE as $N\to \infty$,

+where $\mathscr{L}_{X_t}$ is the law of $X_t$ and $W_t$ is a standard Brownian motion.
 Therefore, the coefficients of the limiting SDE will naturally depend on the law of solution.
 This was called propagation of chaos by Kac \cite{K56}, which has been widely studied in the literature, see e.g. \cite{HM14,JW,LWZ,M96,M1,S91}.

 In the past decade, the McKean-Vlasov SDEs have been intensively investigated, e.g. the well-posedness (cf.~\cite{BLPR,H21b, RZ21, WFY}), the asymptotic properties such as the large deviations, ergodicity, Harnack inequality and the Bismut formula (cf. \cite{BRW, HLL1, LMW,LSZZ}).
-On the other hand, multi-scale environments including slow and fast components have also attracted more and more attentions due to their widespread applications in material sciences, chemical kinetics, climate dynamics etc. Typically, dynamics of chemical reaction networks often take place on notably different time-scales, from the order of nanoseconds to the order of several days, the reader can refer to \cite{An00,EE,MTV} for more background.
+On the other hand, multi-scale environments including slow and fast components have also attracted more and more attentions due to their widespread applications in material sciences, chemical kinetics, climate dynamics etc. Typically, dynamics of chemical reaction networks often take place on notably different time-scales, from the order of nanoseconds to the order of several days, the reader can refer to \cite{An00,C1,C2,CF,EE,MTV} for more background.

 Hence, it is also natural to consider the following multi-scale interacting particle system